luizgh/kmeans_cuda/README.md

 kmeans_cuda
 ===========

-Kmeans implementation in C / Cuda
+Kmeans implementation in C++ / CUDA

 This repository contains the implementation of standard K-means:

 1) Serial version
-2) Parallel version using Cuda
+2) Parallel version using CUDA

 It also contains code to load the following libraries: